dilrabonu/50-days/Done/Day 13/README.md

             path.pop()

-## Summary
-✅ Designed a CV-based ML system for real-time inference

-✅ Implemented classic backtracking problems (N-Queens, Subsets)

-✅ Mastered SQL set theory for multi-platform data insights

-📌 All concepts were practiced with real-world relevance and interview-readiness in mind.

-💡 Next Steps:
-Apply backtracking to problems like Word Break, Sudoku Solver

-Build and deploy an inference API with your trained image model

-Use SQL set operators in real datasets like Kaggle’s eCommerce or Customer Analysis data

-🌟 Let’s Connect
-Built with ❤️ during my 50-day FAANG marathon.
-Follow my journey and support:

-LinkedIn

-Kaggle

-GitHub

----

 🧮 SQL – Set Operations: UNION, INTERSECT, EXCEPT
 Today we practiced SQL set operators to analyze customer overlaps across different platforms.